qiqika/my_CarND-PID-Control-Project/README.md

 ## Rubric Discussion Points
 ### Reflection
-Student describes the effect of the P, I, D component of the PID algorithm in their implementation.
-Is it what you expected?
+#### describes the effect of the P, I, D component of the PID algorithm in their implementation.
-Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.

 The P will effect CTE changes directly.
 In this case, the larger P is, the faster car steer will be changed.[small Kp example](result/small_Kp_0.01_0.0002_3_1.mp4).